Youngkin decries sharp drop in Virginia's test scores in reading and math

 “While Youngkin is trying to prove he is fit for national leadership, he isn’t dealing with the problems in his Commonwealth.
 We have staffing shortages in schools across Virginia, students aren’t receiving the proper resources to set every child up for success, and many schools need funding for structural improvements to increase the quality of education.”

-Math scores in both fourth and eighth grade dipped slightly from 2017 to 2019 – decreases of one and three points, respectively – but only fell significantly since the 2019 assessment.
-And while eighth grade reading scores fell more sharply between 2017 and 2019, Virginia’s scores had been roughly the same since 1998.
+Math scores in both fourth and eighth grade dipped slightly from 2017 to 2019 — decreases of 1 and 3 points, respectively — but only fell significantly since the 2019 assessment.
+And while eighth-grade reading scores fell more sharply between 2017 and 2019, Virginia’s scores had been roughly the same since 1998.

 But Republican leaders still took the opportunity to lay the blame on decisions made during the McAuliffe and Northam administrations.